T

 landmark

-A UNESCO World Heritage site and a masterpiece of Manueline architecture.
-Admire its intricate cloisters and the tomb of Vasco da Gama.
+A UNESCO World Heritage site, this Manueline masterpiece is a testament to Portugal's Age of Discovery.
+Admire its intricate stonework and the tombs of Vasco da Gama and Luís de Camões.

 2. Midday